The 10 factors that lead to resistance to change in companies... and the solutions!

 During the downward phase of the Kübler-Ross curve, it is vital to establish dialogue.
 There are three main strands to this dialogue:

 Guiding your teams throughout the change process will ensure that the project is more successful.
-If, for example, you are rolling out a new IT tool or implementing new working methods, providing your staff with guidance ensures that they are given all the keys and are on the same level when it comes to change.
+If, for example, you are rolling out a new IT tool or implementing new working methods, guiding your staff ensures that you provide them with all the keys and put them on the same level when it comes to change.

 This can go hand in hand with a training plan, sometimes provided by an external coach if the necessary resources or skills are not available in-house.